bring an increased chance for severe weather. And for many pet owners, severe weather (and thunderstorms in general) means an anxious pet.

 Try filling the environment with "white noise."
 The constant sound of a fan or air conditioner can help block out scary noises.
 Playing a TV or radio can have a similar effect (while simultaneously providing you with storm-related information).

 You might also try making storm time playtime.
 Dump out your pet's toy box and have fun!
 Or, reserve one special toy for use only in times of bad weather.
-With your consistent repetition, your pet will learn to associate a negative stimulus with a positive event.
-Similarly, if your pet is particularly motivated by food, offer a special storm-only treat or enhance storm time play with treats formulated to support calm behavior.
+With your consistent repetition, your pet will learn to associate a negative stimulus (storm) with a positive event (play).
+Similarly, if your pet is particularly motivated by food, offer a special storm-only treat to reward the good behavior.
+You can also enhance storm time play with treats formulated to support calm behavior.
 Your pet will soon expect, enjoy, and ultimately be distracted by a fun toy or delicious treat every time the weather turns bad.

 Never punish storm-related behavior